Chad Robinson – Adult Services Librarian

 THE ADULT SUMMER READING PROGRAM

 Each summer the library runs a very special event for our adult patrons: the adult summer reading program!
 We solicit amazing prizes from our local community business partners, and award these to our adult participants at the end of summer.
 Each book read gets a participant a grand prize drawing, so the more you read, the better your chances are of winning!
 We also plan weekly events like cooking programs, musicians, and speakers on many different topics to keep you entertained, engaged, and educated the whole summer long.
-Look for further details in our Man/June library newsletter, and get ready to read this summer!

 BOOK A LIBRARIAN